denielleoliva/GAIN_demos/README.md

 This short module will introduce students to basic computational tools, focusing on Unix and Python, to support data proficiency.
 We will start at the most basic level, assuming zero or limited previous experience, and aim to build enough familiarity for students to feel equipped and motivated to learn more on their own.
 Our overall goal is to provide an entry point for students to gain further expertise in simple programming and efficient manipulation and analysis of large-scale data sets.
 As our time together is extremely limited, I aim to introduce you to linux and python, attempting to describe why writing code in these languages is useful.
 I have attempted to put together fairly easy to follow modules written in markdown so that you have introductory resources available for getting started with Linux and Python.
 The continued development of proficiency with these and similar skillsets are guaranteed to improve the efficacy and quality pf graduate research and productivity.

-## Student Learning Outcomes
-By the end of the module, students should have learned enough to feel enabled and motivated to learn more Unix and Python.
-Thus, this module will serve to introduce students to programming, to prepare them for more in depth courses, and most importantly to provide a foundation for ongoing independent learning.

-Specific Student Learning Outcomes:

-- Students will be able to operate in a Unix computing environment, and will understand the basic use of Unix computing clusters for research.

-- Students will be able to write basic programs in Python in order to efficiently manipulate and work with large scale data.

-- Students will have enough exposure to freely available resources for Unix and Python to continue independently learning programming skills.

-- Students will be able to use basic Unix and Python skills to manipulate large data sets, and to conduct basic analyses of genome level DNA sequencing data.

 ## Required Materials